$287,482Average Value$183Average Price per Sq Ft0Homes For Sale

 Exploring the vibrant local businesses in downtown La Crosse

-Weigent-Hogan being so close to downtown means being close to the heart of La Crosse's personality.
+Weigent-Hogan's location puts it close to the heart of La Crosse's personality.
 "Historic downtown has gotten a big facelift in recent years and makes good use of all the cool old brick buildings," Stacey says.
 "Franchises could be nice, but the whole appeal is that it's all mom and pop shops.
 There are some really great restaurants and a thriving bar scene because of the college crowds."
 Patrons browse local artwork at River City Gallery and pick up vinyl at Deaf Ear Record Exchange.
-Food options are diverse, from the French dishes at Lovechild to the pub fare at The Crow.
-For everyday errands, the closest retail area, including a Walmart Supercenter, Aldi and Walgreens, is 4 miles south near Mormon Coulee Road.
+Food options are diverse, from French dishes at Lovechild to pub fare at The Crow.
+The closest retail area, which includes a Walmart Supercenter, Aldi and Walgreens, is 4 miles south near Mormon Coulee Road.

 Lovechild is a top-rated fine dining restaurant located in Downtown La Crosse just minutes from Weigent-Hogan.